LOOKING FOR A MILITARY SCHOOL FOR TROUBLED BOYS INPhiladelphia, Pennsylvania to Help Your Wayward Son? Would You Consider One in Florida, Instead?

 A New Spiritual Relationship, Direction, and Purpose

-Spiritual life forms a large part of life at Gateway Boys Academy.
-We strive to introduce every cadet to a relationship with Jesus and strive to create a Godly atmosphere favorable to Christian growth.
-Students attend group Bible studies, go to chapel services twice a week, and spend time with a counselor to pursue individually assigned Bible studies intended to build character.
+Spiritual life is an important element of Gateway Boys Academy.
+We strive to introduce every cadet to a relationship with God, and we strive to create a Godly atmosphere favorable to Christian growth.
+Students attend group sessionsand chapel services, and spend time with a counselor to pursue individually assigned sessions intended to build character.

 A Concentration on Family Relationships

 At Gateway, we focus on family restoration.
-After four months, parents begin attending weekend events for teaching on boundaries, godly marriages, and constructive parenting.
+After four months, parents can begin benefiting from insightful special teaching on boundaries, godly marriages, and constructive parenting.

 Most students in our program turn from their self-destructive behavior to an attitude of serving others.
 If your son needs order and discipline to change his direction, please consider Gateway.